harishkesavarao/harishkesavarao.github.io/_pages/about.md

 **Data Infrastructure** @ [Databricks](https://www.databricks.com/) \
 **Previously: Data Engineering** @ [Amazon](https://www.primevideotech.com/our-innovation), [Indeed](https://engineering.indeedblog.com/blog/2018/10/imhotep-scalable-efficient-and-fast/), [Informatica](https://www.informatica.com/)

-Hello, I am a Staff Software Engineer for Security Data Infrastructure at [Databricks](https://www.databricks.com/).
+Hello, I am a Staff Software Engineer and Team Lead for Security Data Infrastructure at [Databricks](https://www.databricks.com/).

-I am currently involved in designing, automating and scaling multi-TB/day in AWS and Azure using Spark.
+I am currently involved in overseeing the execution of multi-quarter Data Engineering projects, including design, automation and scaling of multi-TB/day data in AWS and Azure.

 My interests and key areas of work include:
-* Designing and building big data infrastructure on the cloud or on-premise.
+* Designing, building and scaling big data pipelines to ingest large volume data via **Spark** and **AWS, Azure**.
+I also have experience deploying big data pipelines on-premise.
-* Performance tuning for high-volume data ingestion.
+* Performance tuning for high volume ingestion pipelines with **SparkStreaming / AWS Kinesis, Azure Eventhubs on Databricks**.
-* Automation of workflows, automated infrastructure management on the cloud.
+* Automation of workflows (such as Apache Airflow and other equivalent tooling on the cloud), automated infrastructure management on the cloud using **Terraform (HCL)**.
-* Data Engineering in general.

-Periodically, I also contribute to Apache Airflow providers and do code reviews.
+* Experience in configuring and deploying **Docker** containers for specialized use cases.
+* Extensive experience in writing Data Engineering code (primarily Python and Scala), adhering to good software engineering practices.
+* I also contribute to Open Source projects on a regular basis.
+I developed the first DAG Sensors for the Databricks Provider in **Apache Airflow**.